replakcan/e-commerce/README.md

   - Formatter: eslint

 ## Features
-  1. Fetches shop products from an actual backend server,
+  1. Fetches shop products from an actual backend service,

   2. There are 500+ products in total, app doesn't fetch all data at once to prevent performance loss,